-Field Description Alive Check Only for Phase-1 (IKE) Parameters Select the method to be used to check the functionality of the IPSec connection.
-In addition to the default method Dead Peer Detection (DPD), the (proprietary) Heartbeat method is implemented.
-This sends and receives signals every 5 seconds, depending on the config- uration.
-If these signals are not received after 20 seconds, the SA is discarded as invalid.
-Possible values: • Autodetect (default value): Your device detects and uses the mode supported by the remote terminal.
-Inactive: Your device sends and expects no heartbeat.
-Set this option if you use devices from other manufacturers. • Heartbeats ( Expect only ): Your device expects a heartbeat from the peer but does not send one itself. • Heartbeats (Send only): Your device expects no heartbeat from the peer, but sends one itself. • Heartbeats (Send & Expect ): Your device expects a heartbeat from the peer and sends one itself. • Dead Peer Detection: Use DPD (dead peer detection) in accordance with RFC 3706.
+Field Description Heartbeats (Expect only): Your device expects a heartbeat from the peer but does not send one itself.
+Heartbeats (Send only): Your device expects no heart- beat from the peer, but sends one itself.
+Heartbeats (Send &amp;Expect): Your device expects a heartbeat from the peer and sends one itself.
+Dead Peer Detection: Use DPD (dead peer detection) in accordance with RFC 3706.
 DPD uses a request-reply pro- tocol to check the availability of the remote terminal and can be configured independently on both sides.
-This option only checks the availability of the peer if data is to be sent to it. • Dead Peer Detection (Idle): Use DPD (dead peer de- tection) in accordance with RFC 3706.
-DPD uses a request- reply protocol to check the availability of the remote terminal and can be configured independently on both sides.
-This op- tion is used to carry out a check at certain intervals depending on forthcoming data transfers.
+This option only checks the availability of the peer if data is to be sent to it.
+Dead Peer Detection (Idle): Use DPD (dead peer detection) in accordance with RFC 3706.
+DPD uses a request-reply protocol to check the availability of the remote terminal and can be configured independently on both sides.
+This option is used to carry out a check at certain intervals depending on forthcoming data transfers.
+Note As the two methods of accessibility testing use different procedures, it is not recommended to use them in combination in Phase 1 and Phase 2.
+In Phase 2 only heartbeats are supported, so they should be deactivated if Dead Peer Detection is required in Phase 1.
 Only for Phase-1 (IKEv2) Parameters Enable or disable alive check.
 The function is enabled by default.

-Field Description Block Time Define how long a peer is blocked for tunnel setups after a phase 1 tunnel setup has failed.
+Block Time Define how long a peer is blocked for tunnel setups after a phase 1 tunnel setup has failed.
 This only affects locally initiated setup attempts.
 Possible values are $-1$ to $86400$ (seconds); $-1$ means the value in the default profile is used and $0$ means that the peer is never blocked.
-The default value is 30.
+The default value is $30$ .
+If a peer has been configured in "always up" mode, there is an implicit minimum block time of 15

+Field Description seconds which is aplied independently from the configured value.
 NAT Traversal NAT Traversal (NAT-T) also enables IPSec tunnels to be opened via one or more devices on which network address translation (NAT) is activated.
 Without NAT-T, incompatibilities may arise between IPSec and NAT (see RFC 3715, section 2).
 These primarily prevent the setup of an IPSec tunnel from a host within a LANs and behind a NAT device to another host or device.
 NAT-T enables these kinds of tunnels without conflicts with NAT device, activated NAT is automatically detected by the IPSec Daemon and NAT-T is used.
-Only for IKEv1 profiles Possible values: • Enabled (default value): NAT Traversal is enabled. • Disabled : NAT Traversal is disabled. • Force: The device always behaves as it would if NAT were in use.
-Only for IKEv2 profiles The function is enabled with Enabled .
+Only for IKEv1 profiles Possible values: Enabled (default value): NAT Traversal is enabled.
+Disabled: NAT Traversal is disabled.
+Force: The device always behaves as it would if NAT were in use.
+Only for IKEv2 profiles The function is enabled with Enabled.
 The function is enabled by default.
-CA Certificates Only for Phase-1 (IKE) Parameters Only for Authentication Method = DSA Signature , RSA Signature OF RSA Encryption If you enable the Trust the following CA certificates option, you can select up to three CA certificates that are accepted for this profile.

-Field Description This option can only be configured if certificates are loaded.
+CA Certificates Only for Phase-1 (IKE) Parameters Only for Authentication Method = DSA Signature, RSA Signature Or RSA Encryption If you enable the Trust the following CA certificates option, you can select up to three CA certificates that are accepted for this profile.
+This option can only be configured if certificates are loaded.

-16.1.3 Phase-2 Profiles
+14.1.3 Phase-2 Profiles